rschiang/allegro/README.md

 Implementations
 ---------------
 **Allegro#** is the current intepreter implementation written in C#.
 A C-based intepreter has been proposed but projected in further milestone.
+For static solutions, LLVM might be a good compilation target.

 Participate
 -----------